← Back to Blog

 Best for: Photographers who want steady downloads across different content types.

 Pexels sits between Unsplash's prestige and Pixabay's volume.
-It has a good reputation without being as competitive.
+It has a good reputation without being quite as competitive.
+The platform has grown substantially in recent years, especially after being acquired by Canva—which means your photos can also surface in Canva's design tool used by millions of small business owners.

-Pros: - Good download volume - Less competition than Unsplash for featured spots - Strong video section (Pexels Videos) - Active community
+Pros: - Good download volume across diverse image types - Less competition than Unsplash for featured spots and search visibility - Strong video section (Pexels Videos) if you do video work - Active community with decent engagement - Canva integration exposes your photos to a massive additional audience

-Cons: - Less brand prestige than Unsplash - Quality varies more than Unsplash
+Cons: - Less brand prestige than Unsplash among high-end creatives - Quality varies more across the platform, making it harder to stand out

 Pixabay: The Volume Play